-The SUNY Cobleskill Auxiliary Services, Inc. (CAS) is a not-for-profit corporation that operates, manages and promotes college auxiliary services, including dining facilities, vending machines, and residence hall laundry facilities.
+The SUNY Cobleskill Auxiliary Services, Inc. (CAS) is a not-for-profit corporation that operates, manages and promotes college auxiliary services, including dining facilities, vending machines, residence hall laundry facilities, and the campus store.
 Membership of the CAS includes members of the College's administration, faculty, students and council.
 CAS awards supplementary grants to the College's offices and programs each year.
 Funding for these grants is derived from interest income generated by the investment of profits from CAS operations.